-AANMA’s Breathe: It’s the Law awareness campaign doesn’t stop once these laws are on the books.
-Parents, teachers, school nurses — YOU can contact local schools and make sure they know this law exists and what it means for them.
+Allergy & Asthma Network’s Breathe: It’s the Law awareness campaign doesn’t stop once these laws are on the books.
+Parents, teachers, school nurses — YOU can contact local schools and make sure they know these laws exist and what they mean.
 Here’s an FAQ sheet to share with your child’s teachers, school nurse, P.E. teacher and coaches.
 We’re grateful to legislators for helping us get these laws passed — now it’s time to save lives!

 What is Breathe: It’s the Law?

 A campaign to make sure students in EVERY state can carry and self-administer their life-saving asthma and anaphylaxis medications.
-AANMA spearheaded this campaign with support from volunteers and legislators in every state.
+Allergy & Asthma Network spearheaded this campaign with support from volunteers and legislators in every state.

 Why is it important?